masterzen/blog/_posts/2020-05-25-designing-a-keyboard-part2.md

 ![Matrix wiring 67 keys](/images/uploads/2020/05/matrix-all-wired.png){: .align-center style="width: 95%"}

 Now, I'm going to reference all the switches and diodes I just placed.
 Since I'm quite lazy, I'll use the automatic referencing feature.
-If you want to reference switches by coordinates (ie first switch is K000, second one K001, but first of row1 is K100, etc), you'll have to perform that manually (or write a Kicad script, or edit the `.sch` file with a text editor).
+If you want to reference switches by coordinates (ie first switch is K000, second one K001, but first of row1 is K100, etc), you'll have to perform that manually (or write a script to directly modify the `.sch` file, or edit it with a text editor).
 I will just use increasing numbers in line.

 Use the _Tools_ &rarr; _Annotate Schematics_ to open the annotation window: